 - Idle Time – I like to schedule in “idle” activities and time to relax – but I don’t want all the breaks in my schedule to be looked at through this perspective

 I think these are all improvements, but I’ve got three other ways that I think will really give you some new ideas on how to view those moments.
-My personal favorite (and in line with my mantra of value your time):
+My personal favorite (and in line with my mantra of value your time) is this next one: earned time

 Earned Time